 The raw ingredients of WebAssembly made beautifully composable with Elixir

-Orb is Elixir at compile time and WebAssembly at runtime.
+Orb is the full power of Elixir at compile time and the portability of WebAssembly at runtime.

 Write functions using an Elixir subset